 By using optional Automatic Data Collection Tools on our websites and applications (e.g. cookies, web beacons, and other similar technologies) we may share some of your digital activity information with third parties in order to receive information about the performance of our marketing campaigns and the usage of our websites and applications.
 Sharing personal information in this manner may constitute a “sale” under the laws above.
 While some of Automatic Data Collection Tools used on our websites and applications are required for them to function, you can opt-out from optional Automatic Data Collection Tools by adjusting your Cookie Settings in our Privacy Preference Center.
 Please note that this selection only impacts your current browser and device.
 If you clear cookies on your current browser or device, you will also delete your selected preferences and you may need to opt-out again.
 The Privacy Preference Center banner will appear whenever this occurs or if you use another browser or device.

-If you are an Authorized Agent making this request on a consumer’s behalf, please download and complete the verification form below and email it to DataProtection@FlightSafety.com in lieu of using the form on this page.
+If you are an Authorized Agent making this request on a consumer’s behalf, please download and complete the verification form below and email it to DataProtection@FlightSafety.com in lieu of using the Opt-Out link below.

 Verification Form Download